dremin/plugin-chat-commands/README.md

 ## Disclaimer

-**This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
+- **This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
 Twilio bears no responsibility to support the use or implementation of this software.**
+- This plugin replaces the default message input component.
+While we have tested this with various other plugins and haven't seen compatibility issues so far, this is something to be mindful of.
+- It is recommended to fork this plugin so that you can maintain a repository with your own custom chat commands.

 ## Pre-requisites